Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic Algorithms: Introduction

 Several prior works have studied anchor placement optimization techniques to minimize positioning error-related metrics.
 The localization error is a function of the measurement error, and the anchor locations relative to the target.
 The latter is often quantified by a dimensionless metric termed as the \textit{Dilution of Precision (DOP)} \cite{Torrieri_Stat_Lclze_TAES_1984}.
 Therefore, localization accuracy can be improved using (a) robust protocols and signal processing algorithms to reduce measurement error \cite{Domuta_Palade_TVT_2021}, and (b) by geometrically placing anchors such that the overall impact of measurement error on localization error is reduced.

+Various works study the optimal anchor placement problem relative to a single anchor \cite{Van_de_Velde_FramTheor_VTCS_2014, Sheng_Optim_Anch_Plcmnt_TSP_2019,sahu2021optimal,Fang_Optim_AoA_Geom_COMML_2022,Panwar_Optim_TOA_RSS_AOA_TAES_2022,Nafiseh_Frame_Theor_Anch_Plcmnt_TAES_2022,Chepuri_Sparse_Anch_Plcmnt_EUSIPCO_2013}.
 The optimal anchor placement for TOA-based single static target localization is derived in \cite{Van_de_Velde_FramTheor_VTCS_2014} for the 2D case, and \cite{Sheng_Optim_Anch_Plcmnt_TSP_2019} for the 3D case.
 Sahu at al. \cite{sahu2021optimal} propose a unified mathematical framework based on alternating direction method of multipliers (ADMM) to design the optimal anchor geometry for ToA, AOA, RSS-based localization of a single target.
 Sheng et al. \cite{Xu_Optim_TOA_COMML_2021} analyze the optimal anchor placement problem for localizing two targets on the 2D plane using a common set of anchors.
 Fang et al. \cite{Fang_Optim_AoA_Geom_COMML_2022} study the optimal sensor placement problem for AOA-based localization where a single target and multiple anchors are constrained to lie within a circular region, while ensuring a minimum separation between all nodes.
 Using the notion of D-optimality, they formulate a constrained optimization problem where the constraints are related to the maximum feasible angle and the optimal separation angle.
-Panwar et al. \cite{Panwar_Optim_TOA_RSS_AOA_TAES_2022} study the optimal sensor placement for hybrid TOA-RSS-AOA localization scenarios, and propose a solution based on the majorization-minimization (MM) technique.
+Panwar et al. \cite{Panwar_Optim_TOA_RSS_AOA_TAES_2022} study the optimal sensor placement for hybrid TOA-RSS-AOA localization scenarios, and propose a solution based on the majorization-minimization (MM) technique applied on the hybrid TOA-RSS-AoA CRLB.